Murder of Willie Edwards: Case reopened

 In 1976, then State Attorney General Bill Baxley re-opened the Edwards case.

-Four people were arrested and charged with Edwards's murder: Sonny Kyle Livingston Jr. (38), Henry Alexander (46), James York (73), and Raymond Britt Jr. Britt broke the long silence with his affidavit (in exchange for immunity), dated February 20, 1976.
+Three people were arrested and charged with first degree murder: Sonny Kyle Livingston Jr. (38), Henry Alexander (46), and James York (73).
+A fourth man involved in the lynching, Raymond Britt Jr., broke the long silence with his affidavit in exchange for immunity dated February 20, 1976.
 In the statement to Attorney General Bill Baxley, Britt described how on the night of January 23, 1957, he along with three other men beat and forced Edwards to jump off the Tyler-Goodwin Bridge into the Alabama River.
-Alabama Judge Frank Embry, however, dismissed the charges, even with Britt's sworn testimony, because no cause of death was ever established.
+Alabama Judge Frank Embry, however, dismissed the charges, in spite of Britt's sworn testimony, because no cause of death was ever established.
 He concluded that "merely forcing a person to jump from a bridge does not naturally and probably lead to the death of such person."

 In 1997, Edwards's daughter, Malinda, requested the District Attorney, Ellen Brooks, to re-investigate her father's death.
 The District Attorney agreed and began working with the new medical examiner, Dr. James Lauridson.
-It was found that Edwards's death was caused by a forced jump into the Alabama River in 1957.
+It was determined that Edwards's death was caused by a forced jump into the Alabama River in 1957.
 Therefore, Edwards's cause of death was changed from unknown to homicide.
 In 1999, the District Attorney presented the new case before a Montgomery County Grand Jury, which subsequently affirmed that Edwards's death was indeed caused by the KKK, but declined to indict anyone specifically of the crime.